 CEO, manager, HR, receptionist… Having your own business often means wearing many hats.
 When there aren’t enough hours in the day, try these time management tips to make multitasking easier.

 Planning your week is the key to good time management – whether you’re a one-person business working from home, or a growing start-up.
 Creating a schedule for your week allows you to plan ahead and structure your time so that you can prioritize and re-prioritize tasks – all while cutting down on your stress levels, to boot.

 One of the most effective time management strategies when it comes to planning your week is to group tasks.
 It can be helpful to arrange similar or related activities together on a single day, so that you’re not hopping from one thing to another, and can focus on the specific goals you need to achieve.

-A proper structure is the backbone of a planned week, and there are lots of ready-made templates available online which you can download and fill in to itemize your days.
+A proper structure is the backbone of a planned week, and there are lots of ready-made templates available online that you can download and fill in to itemize your days.
 These can work for individuals or whole teams.
 A good template should give equal weight to each day, and have enough space to write a few words about each task or target – not too much though, or it just becomes cluttered.

-If you’re a one-person business and you like to plan on paper, you could start using a Notebook to keep track of your week and make sure your schedule is always at hand.
+If you’re a one-person business and you like to plan on paper, you could start getting organized with a Notebook to keep track of your week and make sure your schedule is always at hand.

-It’s not realistic to plan productivity and focus for every hour of every day, so don’t set yourself up to fail.
+It’s not realistic to plan productivity and focus for every hour of every day, so don’t set your business’ time management strategy up to fail.
 The best time management systems are all about balance!
 Instead, expect to be distracted, disrupted and confronted by unexpected challenges and opportunities.
 When you’re planning for the week ahead, add ‘interruption time’ – a proportion of the day when you don’t expect to spend every moment getting work done.